blooo-io/LedgerHQ-app-plugin-apwine/README.md

-# Ledger 1inch Plugin
+# Ledger apwine Plugin

-This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a 1inch transaction.
+This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a apwine transaction.

 ## Prerequisite